TechnologyEnhancedLearning/DLSV2/README.md

 Get a database backup `.bak` file from the current system.

-Restore the database from the backup:
+## Restore the database from the backup

 - Open SQL Server Management Studio and connect to your `localhost` instance
 - Right-click *Databases* → *Restore Database…*